2024-07-13

 Doin' Nothin' in the Arduino IDE toc

-The recently released version 2.0 of the Arduino IDE represented a major improvement.
-While PlatformIO remains a better choice for me, I think the new Arduino IDE will be good enough for many.
+The recently released version 2 of the Arduino IDE represented a major improvement.
+While PlatformIO remains a better choice for me, I think the new Arduino IDE is good.
+Actually, the Arduino IDE has better management of example sketches in my opinion which could be an important especially for beginners.
+Of course, it is possible to use both environements.
 As a matter of fact, both are installed on my desktop computer and both get used.
 Consequently, it seemed appropriate to upload a "do nothing" sketch using the Arduino IDE to check if there are connection problems.
-To do this, I used the latest, self-contained, 2.0.3 Linux 64-bit appImage of the IDE and added support for third-party ESP32 microcontrollers within the IDE.
-That is done by adding the URL of the JSON index file of the arduino-esp32 package, https://raw.githubusercontent.com/espressif/arduino-esp32/gh-pages/package_esp32_dev_index.json in the Additional boards manager URLs: list in the Settings tab of the application Preferences found in the File menu.
-It is simpler than described, details can be found under Software setup in the Getting Started Seeed Wiki.
+To do this, I used the latest, self-contained, 2.3.2 Linux 64-bit appImage of the IDE.
+Then it was necessary to added support for third-party ESP32 microcontrollers within the IDE.
+That is a two-step procedure.

 Wrong board shown